San Juan, Puerto Rico Port Guide

 Old San Juan is a city located within metro San Juan (think of it as Brooklyn is to New York City), and once you step foot off your cruise ship, you’re basically already there (assuming you’re docked at Old San Juan terminal).
 Just meandering around is an experience in and of itself, as this historic district gives vibes of a bygone era, and you almost feel immersed in another time.

 It’s fun to stroll down the cobblestone streets, admire the vibrant buildings and beautiful architecture, and appreciate the remnants of city walls that trace back to the 16th century.
-Many shops, restaurants, and even buskers and musicians provide some local flavor.
+Many shops, restaurants, buskers, and musicians provide local flavor.

 San Juan National Historic Site

-Castillo San Felipe del Morro stands as the highlight and the most frequented attraction within the San Juan National Historic Site.
+Castillo San Felipe del Morro is the highlight and the most frequented attraction within the San Juan National Historic Site.
 Positioned at the farthest northwest point of the Islet of San Juan, it was constructed atop a promontory, earning it its nickname El Morro.

-Accessing El Morro to enjoy the scenic ocean views is free, and cruisers can peruse the exterior of the stunning stone structure at no cost, but admission to the San Juan National Historic Site does come with a fee.
-A standard entrance pass is affordable at just $10, and this includes admission to both forts — El Morro and San Cristóbal.
+Accessing El Morro to enjoy the scenic ocean views is free, and cruisers can peruse the exterior of the stunning stone structure at no cost.
+Admission to the San Juan National Historic Site does come with a fee.
+A standard entrance pass is affordable at just $10, including admission to both El Morro and San Cristóbal forts.

 Bastión de las Palmas de San José

-History and military buffs will love this, but for many kids and those who are perhaps more easily bored, this site is likely best visited as a location for gorgeous scenic views and photo ops, given its high position on the island.
-While it might not be the most interesting site for some folks, it’s a free one and worth a visit, especially given its close proximity to the port as well as another unique San Juan landmark, La Casa Estrecha.
+History and military buffs will love this.
+However, for many kids and those who are perhaps more easily bored, this site is likely best visited for gorgeous scenic views and photo ops, given its high position on the island.
+While it might not be the most interesting site for some folks, it’s a free one and worth a visit, especially given its proximity to the port and another unique San Juan landmark, La Casa Estrecha.

 La Casa Estrecha